The Georgia-Alabama Land Trust – Conservation as Legacy

 The Georgia-Alabama Land Trust, Inc. is an accredited member of the Land Trust Alliance, a national land trust organization with a mission to “save the places people love by strengthening land conservation across America.”
 The Land Trust Alliance promotes voluntary private land conservation to benefit communities and natural systems–and is the national standard bearer and advocate for more than 1,000 land trusts across America.
 Read more about the Land Trust Alliance.

-On December 31st, 2017, the Chattahoochee Valley Land Trust and the Georgia-Alabama Land Trust merged into a single organization.
+On December 31st, 2017, the Chattahoochee Valley Land Trust merged with the Georgia-Alabama Land Trust